Music history of the United States: 2000s

-Around this time, Steve Jobs, the CEO of American computer company Apple Inc., asked Apple engineer Jon Rubinstein to create a more "minimalist, user-friendly" MP3 player than what was on the market.
-The resulting product of Rubinstein's team was the iPod: released in 2001, it could store 1,000 instantly-playable songs, significantly more than its competitors.
+Around this time, Steve Jobs, the CEO of American company Apple, asked engineer Jon Rubinstein to create a more "minimalist, user-friendly" MP3 player than what was on the market.
+The resulting product was the iPod: released in 2001, it could store 1,000 instantly-playable songs, significantly more than its competitors.
 Users could also download songs to their iPod that they had purchased from the iTunes Store, an online music marketplace launched in 2003; these songs stayed on iTunes, a library shared between a user's iPod and Mac or PC.
 This was more convenient than pirating through P2P networks, so many listeners started downloading songs legally off iTunes, despite to having to pay for them now.
 Apple spent millions on marketing the iPod as a product for "cool people" instead of music "thieves".
 The music industry's piracy problem was solved, while CD sales went down because people did not have to leave their house to get music.

 Taylor Swift, who grew up in Pennsylvania and Tennessee, quickly found success in pop country music in the 2000s.
 She began her career making country music in Nashville, and in 2006, she released her first album, Taylor Swift, which went platinum by the end of 2007.
 Her second album, Fearless (2008), debuted atop the Billboard 200, and its singles "Love Story" and "You Belong with Me" were highly successful as digital downloads.

-In the late 1990s and early 2000s, Kanye West became a prolific hip-hop producer, making many of the beats on Jay-Z's album The Blueprint (2001).
+In the late 1990s and early 2000s, Kanye West became a prolific hip-hop producer, producing many tracks on Jay-Z's album The Blueprint (2001).
 West became a major rapper with his debut album The College Dropout (2004), which, Britannica writes, had "sonic sophistication and clever wordplay, which blended humor, faith, insight, and political awareness".
 At the 2009 MTV Video Music Awards, as Taylor Swift accepted the award for Best Female Video for "You Belong with Me", West went on stage and proclaimed that the video for Beyonce's "Single Ladies (Put a Ring on It)"—Swift's competition in the category—was "one of the best videos of all time".
 This was viewed as "career suicide" for West, but he "shift[ed] the narrative" with the release of his album My Beautiful Dark Twisted Fantasy (2010), which received "near-unanimous critical acclaim".